yl3/dota2/notes.md

 # Notes

+## 2019-08-01

+After optimisation of the Newton fitting code,

+## 2019-07-31

+Rather amazingly, the GP model was correctly fitted numerically using Newton-CG at first try.
+Fitting the TI9 dataset took one minute(!).

+Still refactoring and optimisation to be done.
+After that, we can proceed to perform backtesting.

+Fitting the full model on 5000 matches takes 2 hours.

 ## 2019-07-29

 Despite now saving the transformed values at each iteration, sampling rate is still 100 iterations per 29 seconds (tested once on a notebook).
 So not too much affected.